+44 2081 444 580

 Last stop is, of course, Corfu!
 Before wrapping up her sailing holiday, Elpida stopped in Paxos Lakka, the second largest village of Paxos, for a swim, where she explored the beaches Kanoni or Harami.

-Once in Corfu to spend the night, there are plenty of sights to see—which is why Elpida chose to wrap up her sailing holiday here.
+Once in Corfu to spend the night, there are plenty of sights to see - which is why Elpida chose to wrap up her sailing holiday here.
 Elpida ended the charter in Gouvia Marina and then spent the night taking the bus to Corfu to check out some of the hotspots, like the Old Fortress.
 There’s also plenty to see in the Old Town, where Elpida spent the evening strolling past cafes, visiting the famous Listes Square, and, of course, enjoying a delicious dinner with world-famous limoncello.

 Feeling inspired?
 Before you get started planning your own sailing holiday aboard the Jeanneau Sun Odyssey 519, here are a few notes on some FAQs:

-Elpida’s sailing itinerary from Athens to Corfu was a unique one-way charter, as she was sailing a boat that needed to be transferred from Athens to Corfu.
-Typically, yacht charters are round-trip from either Athens or Corfu and take seven days to sail—but if you’re looking for a different kind of sailing itinerary, you can always reach out to our team for a consultation as one way opportunities do come up occasionally, especially during the beginning or end of the sailing season.
+Typically, yacht charters are round-trip from either Athens or Corfu and take seven days to sail - but if you’re looking for a different kind of sailing itinerary, you can always reach out to our team for a consultation as one way opportunities do come up occasionally, especially during the beginning or end of the sailing season.

 How much does it cost to charter a yacht in Athens?

 When it comes to chartering a yacht in Athens, the price varies depending on the duration of your trip, the time of year when you’d like to sail, and the type of yacht you’d like to charter.
-Based on these specifications, a week-long yacht charter could range anywhere from around £1400 to £5000.
+Based on these specifications, a week-long yacht charter could range anywhere from around £1800 to £5000.
 To discuss your sailing itinerary and to get a custom quote, talk with Elpida, our Greek yacht charter consultant.

 What is the best time to visit Corfu?